-Employees may seek an exemption from the facial covering requirement by completing the Facial Covering Exemption Request form on the Bearcats Landing intranet.
+Employees may seek an accommodation from the facial covering requirement by completing the Facial Covering Accommodation Request form on the Bearcats Landing intranet.

-Students may seek an exemption from the requirement to wear a facial covering by emailing University Health Services at COVIDWatch@uc.edu
+Students may seek an accommodation or mask alternative option by emailing University Health Services at COVIDHelp@uc.edu

 - Facial coverings in the work setting are prohibited by law or regulation;

 - Facial coverings are a violation of documented industry standards;

 - Facial coverings are not advisable for health reasons;